About the Center for Applied Theatre and Drama Research

 We provide a focus for interdisciplinary investigation.
 Want to discuss a potential theatre application in your own field?
 Please contact Suzanne Burgoyne firstname.lastname@example.org

-U.S. educational systems still emulate the factory model developed for the industrial age.
+U.S. educational systems still largely emulate the factory model developed for the industrial age.
 Universities are teaching students for the past, not the future.
+Active learning techniques have proven more beneficial than lecture, yet the lectures drone on.
+Theater based teaching techniques can break this old model.

-Theatre-making provides active learning for the makers.
 Actors, directors, designers learn by doing, not just listening.
 As theatre artists and teachers, we have developed exercises through which students make discoveries about the world and themselves.
-In the 21st century, neuroscientists are announcing that no real learning takes place without the emotions being involved.
+We have researched the use of theater techniques in teaching creativity, communicating science, and appreciating diversity.
 Theatre practice brings mind, body, and feelings together to make learning meaningful.